stevetarver/excel-as-json/README.md

   }]
 ```

 You can do something similar in column oriented sheets.
-Note that a indexed
+Note that indexed
 and flat arrays are added.

 |firstName | Jihad | Marcus |